GPrimola/pretty_log/README.md

   format: {PrettyLoggex, :json}
 ```

-2. To output the logs in JSON format:
+2. To output the logs in Key=Value format:

 ```elixir
 config :logger, :console,